surajvm3/surajv311.github.io/_posts/2026-07-31-kafka-and-kfkProducer.md

                   └──► "OK, offset 10042" ──► Producer
 ```

+**acks - Durability vs Throughput**
 - When a producer sends a record, it can ask Kafka for different levels of confirmation before considering the write "done."
-This is the `acks` setting — the single most important knob for balancing throughput vs. durability.
+This is the `acks` setting.
-  - acks=0: Fire and Forget.
+  - **acks=0**: Fire and Forget.
 The producer sends the message and **does not wait for any acknowledgement** from the broker.
 As soon as the message hits the network socket buffer, the producer considers it sent.
 Kafka may or may not have written it to disk.
 If the broker crashes between receiving and persisting, the message is gone.
 The producer has no idea whether it was received.
 Returned offset is always `-1` (meaningless).
 Retries do nothing — the producer can't know what failed. **When to use:** Metrics, logs, or telemetry where occasional loss is acceptable and maximum throughput is the goal.
 Never for financial, transactional, or auditable data. **Throughput:** Maximum possible — no network roundtrip for acks.
-  - acks=1: Leader Acknowledgement Only.
+  - **acks=1**: Leader Acknowledgement Only.
 The leader writes the record to its local log and immediately acknowledges the producer.
 It does **not** wait for followers to replicate. **The risk — "leader fails after ack, before follower replicates":**.
 On Spot VMs, evictions are sudden — the VM can vanish with little warning. **When to use:** Medium-criticality streams where some data loss is tolerable but throughput matters. **Throughput:** High — one network roundtrip, no follower coordination.
-  - acks=all (or acks=-1): Full ISR (in-sync replica) Acknowledgement.
+  - **acks=all (or acks=-1)**: Full ISR (in-sync replica) Acknowledgement.
 The leader waits until **all in-sync replicas** have written the record before acknowledging the producer.
 This is the strongest durability guarantee Kafka offers. **The critical companion — eg: min.insync.replicas=2**.
 This sets the minimum ISR size required for a write to succeed.
 If the ISR shrinks below this value (e.g., the follower is evicted), Kafka refuses new writes with `NotEnoughReplicasException`.
 Without this guard: if ISR = `{leader only}`, `acks=all` would only wait for the leader — which completely defeats the purpose. `replication.factor=3` with `min.insync.replicas=2` is the standard production setup.
 It tolerates one broker failure without compromising durability or blocking writes. **When to use:** Any data where loss is unacceptable.
 Required for idempotent and exactly-once producers. **Throughput:** Lower than acks=1 — the roundtrip includes follower replication latency.
 In a same-region multi-zone cluster, this is typically 5–20ms added latency.

-### batch.size and linger.ms — Throughput Tuning
+**batch.size and linger.ms — Throughput Tuning**

-The producer accumulates records into batches before sending.
+- The producer accumulates records into batches before sending.
 Two configs control when a batch is flushed:
   - **`batch.size`** — maximum bytes in a single produce batch.
 Once a batch hits this size, it is sent immediately.
   - **`linger.ms`** — how long the producer waits to fill a batch before sending even if it isn't full yet.
 Default is `0` (send immediately).
+  - Setting `linger.ms` to 5–20ms dramatically improves throughput on high-volume topics by allowing more records to accumulate per batch, at the cost of tiny and usually imperceptible latency increases.

 ```
 linger.ms=0: